kstenerud/concise-encoding/cte-specification.md

 |   8  | Octal       | 01234567         | `0o`   | `0o755`      | 493                |
 |  10  | Decimal     | 0123456789       |        | `900000`     | 900000             |
 |  16  | Hexadecimal | 0123456789abcdef | `0x`   | `0xdeadbeef` | 3735928559         |

+CTE encoders **MAY** offer configuration options to output integers in bases other than 10, but **MUST** by default output in base 10.

 ### Floating Point